To save results or sets tasks for your students you need to be logged in. Studyladder is free to join Join Now, Free

 4.NBT.4 – Fluently add and subtract multi-digit whole numbers using the standard algorithm.

 Samples: Add within 1000.
 Subtract from 1000 using adding on.
-Mental strategy for adding three numbers.
+Adding Three Numbers.
+Subtraction Of Four Digit Numbers.